hassan-attar/Fitness-Tracker/README.md

 ## Learning and Growth

 What I found most striking and inspiring was my ability to quickly grasp the PHP syntax and successfully apply the core programming concepts I had acquired from other languages.
-In just two weeks, we developed a functional and feature-rich backend that I am genuinely proud of, showcasing how a solid foundation in programming concepts can pave the way for rapid learning and adaptation to new technologies.
+In just two weeks, we developed a functional web application.

+While the end result may not be a high-quality, production-ready application, I’m proud of the progress we made as a team and the functional software we delivered in such a short time.

 ## Possible Future Improvements